Jamar Adams: Seattle Seahawks

 Adams was signed as an undrafted free agent by the Seattle Seahawks on April 27, 2008, even though many draft analysts predicted that he would be picked as high as the 3rd round.
 He played well enough in the preseason to earn a spot on Seattle's practice squad.
 Adams spent the majority of his rookie season on the Seahawks' practice squad, but did play in one game, marking his NFL debut, on November 16 against the Arizona Cardinals.
 Adams did not record any statistics playing on special teams against the Cardinals.

 After being waived on September 5, 2009, Adams was re-signed to the practice squad.
 He was signed off the practice squad on November 3, making his season debut against the Minnesota Vikings on November 22, 2009.
 Excluding the St. Louis Rams game on November 29, 2009, Adams played in all remaining regular season games for the Seahawks, registering four tackles on limited special teams play.

 Philadelphia Eagles

 Adams was signed to the Philadelphia Eagles' practice squad on September 22, 2010.
 He was released on September 30.
 He was re-signed to the team's practice squad on December 21.
 He was promoted to the active roster on December 31.
 He was waived during final roster cuts on September 3, 2011.

-Personal life

-Adams began working for Related Companies in 2012 as a development associate.